-Dell EMC is a registered trademark of EMC Corporation in the United States or other countries.
+Dell EMC or EMC is a trademark or registered trademark of EMC Corporation in the United States and other countries.

 All other hardware and software names used are trademarks of their respective companies.

 Requests

 - No part of this documentation may be reproduced or copied without permission of FUJITSU LIMITED. - The contents of this documentation may be revised without prior notice.